gollumeo/tech_talk_laravel_mvc/README.md

 ## IV.
 Conclusion
 ### A. Summary of key points
+> "In this talk, we discussed Laravel, a popular PHP web framework.
+We covered the basics of the MVC architecture and how it is used in Laravel to organize and maintain the code.
+We also discussed routing, which is used to map URLs to specific actions in the application.
+Laravel provides many benefits for web developers, such as a clean and elegant syntax and tools for common tasks, making it a powerful choice for building web applications.

 ### B. Additional resources for learning more about Laravel
+> "There are many resources available to help you learn more about Laravel.
+The Laravel website has a great documentation and tutorials.
+Additionally, there are many books, videos, and online courses available that can help you learn more about the framework and its features.

 ### C. Encouragement to start experimenting with Laravel
+> "I encourage you to start experimenting with Laravel and see how it can help you in your web development projects.
+With its elegant syntax and powerful features, Laravel can help you build better and more efficient web applications."